sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ## Combining search terms in the database search history

-Most academic databases provides an overview of your search history.
+Most academic databases provide an overview of your search history.
 The search history shows which subject terms and textwords you have searched for, how they are combined, and how many hits each search has returned.
-The search process becomes flexible and evident if you choose to search for one word at the time, and then combine them in the serach history using AND, OR or NOT.
+The search process becomes flexible and evident if you choose to search for one word at the time, and then combine them in the search history using AND, OR or NOT.

 ::: eksempel Example: Systematic search presented via the search history in Web of Science